Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/supported-attributes.md

 </td>
 <td>

-Indicates whether the name of a property is displayed within parentheses (e.g. "(Name)" versus "Name").
+Indicates whether the name of a property is displayed within parentheses (e.g., "(Name)" versus "Name").

 This attribute is typically used to sort more important properties to the top, when sorting alphabetically.
 However other [sorting features](categorization-and-sorting.md) can alter sort order.
 In addition, the parentheses make the property stand out slightly.